Secretary of State van Koeverden highlights sport investments from Spring Economic Update 2026: Canada Strong for All to build stronger and safer communities

 More sport opportunities for all Canadians

-VANCOUVER, BC, April 29, 2026 /CNW/ - In Budget 2025, we outlined our plan to build Canada Strong.
-Since then, we have moved fast to build the major infrastructure, homes, and industries that grow Canada's economy and create lasting prosperity; empowering Canadians with better careers and a more affordable life; and protecting our communities, our borders, and our way of life.
+MILTON, ON, May 2, 2026 /CNW/ - In Budget 2025, we outlined our plan to build Canada Strong.
+Since then, we have moved fast to build the major infrastructure, homes and industries that grow Canada's economy and create lasting prosperity; empower Canadians with better careers and a more affordable life; and protect our communities, our borders and our way of life.

 We delivered concrete savings for Canadians while supporting key national priorities and keeping investments focused on results.
 We are maintaining a strong fiscal position, with the Spring Economic Update 2026 showing that projected deficits are lower over the fiscal horizon and that we are on track to meet our fiscal anchors.